 Armstrong stepped down two days ago as chairman of Livestrong, the foundation he started to help people live with cancer.
 The retired cyclist won his Tour titles after surviving testicular cancer that spread to his head and lungs.

-Minutes after he resigned as foundation head, Armstrong was dropped as an endorser by Nike Inc. (NKE), which said it could no longer support him because of the “seemingly insurmountable evidence” of his drug use and cover-up.
+Minutes after he resigned as foundation head, Armstrong was dropped as an endorser by Nike Inc. (NKE:US), which said it could no longer support him because of the “seemingly insurmountable evidence” of his drug use and cover-up.
 It had sponsored Armstrong since 1996.

 Other sponsors, including Anheuser-Busch InBev NV (ABI), quickly followed in dropping Armstrong while saying they would continue to support the Livestrong foundation.’’